Caeldeth/loures/Mileth/Folklore/Sabrael-Concordantia Divinitatis.md

 `((End OOC))`

 #### History
 While the other three temples had some interesting challenges in learning more about them, the temple of Taranis was both the easiest and most difficult:  I know exactly where it is.
 However, between myself and the temple of Taranis is a sheer mountainside where the entrance to the dwarven kingdom Khoreduhr once stood [_(Angelique's "Àraidhe")_](../../../loures/History/Angelique-Àraidhe.md).
-Diagrams of the Khoreduhr were provided in great detail to the Library of Loures, including several maps dated prior to the fall of the Kingdom in the fifth Aeon.
+Diagrams of the Khoreduhr were provided in great detail to the Library of Loures, including several maps dated just prior to the fall of the Kingdom in the fifth Aeon.

-What is not available, however unfortunately, is a method to actually enter Khoreduhr.
+What is unfortunately not available is a method to actually enter Khoreduhr.
 After many fruitless days searching the location of the former entrance, I was forced to give up after being attacked by a band of wraiths just beyond midnight - my mistake for choosing to venture there so close to the anniversary of the last battle and inevitable demise of the dwarven stronghold.

 Taranis, however, is the most peculiar of the intermediate gods, if not indeed all the gods.
 A dwarven deity, of the sky?
 Worshipped by mundanes and Aislings?
 I surmise that perhaps a settlement in close proximity to the Khoreduhr would have perhaps picked up the faith through trade with the kingdom, blossomed and grown, and eventually vanished alongside any villages.
 When the dubhaimid attacked Khoreduhr, they cut a swath of destruction through the landscape - I saw no traces of settlements along the trail I followed to the entrance.